Increasing Antioxidant Activity in Food Waste Extracts by β-Glucosidase

 antioxidant activity; β-glucosidase; oleuropein; quercetin; food waste

 Research background.
 Food by-products such as onion peels and olive leaves are rich in bioactive compounds applicable as natural and low-cost sources of antioxidants.
 Still, these compounds mainly exist in glycosylated form.
 Often, hydrolysis of glycoside compounds increases their antioxidant activity and health benefits.
-However, not many studies have been done concerning the β-glucosidases effect, specifically from A. niger, on glycosylated compounds within these by-products.
+However, not many studies have been done concerning the β-glucosidase effect, specifically from Aspergillus niger, on glycosylated compounds within these by-products.
 Also, changes in the antioxidant activity of the mentioned by-products under the effect of β-glucosidase have not been reported yet.
-Therefore, this study considered the effect of Aspergillus niger β-glucosidase on glucoside compounds and the antioxidant activity of onion peel and olive leaves extracts.
+Therefore, this study considers the effect of A. niger β-glucosidase on glucoside compounds and the antioxidant activity of onion peel and olive leaf extracts.

 Experimental approach.
-The antioxidant activity of the extracts was assayed by DPPH and FRAP tests.
-Also, glucose, total phenolic, and flavonoid content were measured.
-Moreover, TLC and HPLC analyses were applied before and after the enzymatic hydrolysis.
+The antioxidant activity of the extracts was determined by 1,1-diphenyl-2-picrylhydrazyl (DPPH) and ferric reducing antioxidant power (FRAP) assays.
+Also, glucose, total phenolic and flavonoid contents were measured.
+Moreover, TLC and HPLC analyses were performed before and after the enzymatic hydrolysis.

 Results and conclusions.
 The obtained results showed an increase in the extract antioxidant activity after treatment.
-Also, an enhancement was observed in the extracts glucose content by β-glucosidase.
-The TLC and HPLC results showed the β-glucosidase efficacy to hydrolyze quercetin glucosides in onion peel extract, and the quercetin content was increased from (0.479±0.04) mg/mL in the untreated extract to (1.262±0.027) mg/mL in the treated extract (0.5 % m/V) after 3 h enzymatic hydrolysis at 45 °C. Also, the content of quercetin-3-O-glucoside was increased considerably from (0.0018±0.0001) to (0.054±0.009) mg/mL following enzyme treatment.
-Moreover, oleuropein in olive leaves extract (1 % m/V) was hydrolyzed completely from (0.382±0.016) to 0 mg/mL by β-glucosidase for 24 h at 50 °C.
+Also, β-glucosidase increased the glucose content of the extracts.
+The thin layer chromatography (TLC) and high-performance liquid chromatography (HPLC) results showed the β-glucosidase efficacy to hydrolyze quercetin glucosides in onion peel extract, and the quercetin concentration increased from (0.48±0.04) mg/mL in the untreated extract to (1.26±0.03) mg/mL in the treated extract (0.5 % m/V) after 3 h of enzymatic hydrolysis at 45 °C. Also, the content of quercetin-3-O-glucoside increased considerably from (1.8±0.1) to (54±9) μg/mL following the enzyme treatment.
+Moreover, oleuropein in olive leaf extract (1 % m/V) was hydrolyzed completely from (0.382±0.016) to 0 mg/mL by β-glucosidase for 24 h at 50 °C.

 Novelty and scientific contribution.
-This study showed that A. niger β-glucosidase, as a stable enzyme, hydrolyzed quercetin and oleuropein glycosides in onion peel and olive leaves extracts.
+This study showed that A. niger β-glucosidase, as a stable enzyme, hydrolyzed quercetin and oleuropein glycosides in onion peel and olive leaf extracts.
 Thus, A. niger β-glucosidase is a good candidate for processing the food waste and extracting valuable bioactive compounds.
-Also, the treated extracts with higher antioxidant and biological activity, and without bitterness can be applicable as potent, natural, and cost-effective antioxidants in the food industry.
+Also, the treated extracts with higher antioxidant and biological activity, and without bitter taste can be applicable as potent, natural and cost-effective antioxidants in the food industry.